The Best Alternative to AFOs – Recommendations from a Shoe Fitter

 Difficulties Fitting Shoes with AFOs

-While AFOs can be great devices for treating and supporting different foot problems, they can also provide issues of their own.
+While AFOs can be great devices for treating and supporting different foot problems, they can also pose issues of their own.
 Most notably, some parents end up buying shoes that are too big for their child’s feet in order to compensate for the large size of many AFOs.

 Other Difficulties with AFOs